Dismantling Diet Culture

 Diet Culture Moralises Food & Bodies

-Diet culture places the “thin” ideal on a pedestal; idolising, worshipping, and glorifying it as the ultimate standard of health, worth, and morality.
-When the “thin” ideal is held in high regard, framed as perfect and without fault, it shapes the way people who don’t fit this unattainable ideal are judged, valued, and treated.
-When bodies are placed in a hierarchy, it implies that only certain bodies are worthy of pleasure, happiness, value, and respect.
+When society holds the “thin” ideal in high regard, view it as perfect and without fault.
+It shapes how society judges, values, and treats people who don’t fit this unachievable ideal.
+When society places bodies in a hierarchy.
+It implies that only certain bodies are worthy of pleasure, happiness, value, and respect.

 Food is then no longer for hunger, satisfaction, enjoyment, or health; it becomes tied to self-worth.
 This fuels rigid rules and fear, making flexibility around food and eating feel unsafe or “wrong”.